 El Cajon is a city surrounded by mountains with San Diego a few miles to the west.
 It has a diverse population of more than 99,000 people who enjoy safe schools, parks, museums, and businesses.
-The city has greater temperature shifts than coastal California cities, as it’s a mix of Mediterranean and semi-arid zones.
-It’s warm in the summer and cooler during the winter, allowing the residents and visitors to experience seasons more than their coastal neighbors.

 While people often hear of assault and battery together, they’re actually two very different crimes.
 Battery is when actual violence or physical force is used against another person.
 Assault is when someone threatens or attempts violence against another person and has the ability to follow through with that threat or violence.